saryusundararaman/Simulation-of-comprehensive-and-complex-sensor-data/README.md

 # Simulation-of-comprehensive-and-complex-sensor-data
-Simulating complex data from sensor of coal miners' jacket This data was simulated to mimick the sensor data from the jacket of coal miners'
+Simulating complex data from sensor of coal miners' jacket.

+This data was simulated to mimick the sensor data from the jacket of coal miners'